Officer William Ruscoe has been arrested for alleged contact with two teenage members of the police explorers program.

-State police have arrested a 20-year veteran of the Trumbull police department who is accused of sexual assaulting one member of the police department's explorer program and sharing inappropriate texts with another.
+A Trumbull police department veteran who is accused of sexual assaulting one member of the police department's explorer program and sharing inappropriate texts with another has pleaded not guilty to sex assault charges.

-Trumbull police said William Ruscoe, 44, has been suspended from duty and there is an internal investigation to determine if he violated any department policies or regulations.
+Trumbull police said William Ruscoe, 44, a 20-year-veteran of the department, was suspended from duty and there is an internal investigation to determine if he violated any department policies or regulations.

 Ruscoe served as an advisor to the explorer program, which works with youth interested in possible law enforcement careers, for several years, according to a statement from Trumbull Police Chief Thomas Kiely.